TroelsMortensen/CodeLabs/Tutorials/BlazorWasmJwtAuth/005 UserService.md

 #### Interface

-In here, create a new interface: `IAuthService`.
+In here, create a new interface: "IAuthService" (or "IAuthLogic" or whatever).

 It looks like this: